HackThisSite/CTF-Writeups/2017/EasyCTF/Premium RSA/README.md

 ```
 Now raise the message to d, and we get our flag!

-My solution is premiumRSA.py, the method halfdPartialKeyRecoveryAttack
+My code is in premiumRSA.py, the method halfdPartialKeyRecoveryAttack
 comes from my RSA Solver, https://github.com/ValarDragon/CTF-Crypto/blob/master/RSA/RSATool.py

 ``` bash